-With 23 advisors managing nearly $2.38 billion in assets, Grimes & Company, Inc. has grown beyond its family business roots.
+With a large team of advisors managing nearly $3 billion in assets, Grimes & Company, Inc. has grown beyond its family business roots.
 Still, four family members work at the firm: Founder and Chairman Timothy Grimes, President and Chief Investment Officer Kevin Grimes, VP Thomas Grimes and VP Emily G. Wood.

 Grimes & Company is based in Westborough, Massachusetts, and is on SmartAsset’s top financial advisor list for the town.
 The firm has another MA office in Newton and offices in Dallas and Westport, Connecticut, too.
 The firm also has a number of industry awards to boast.
 To list one, it was named by Barron's Magazine as a top 100 advisorevery year from 2009 to 2019.

 Grimes & Company Background

 After working at Paul Revere Companies, Timothy Grimes started a predecessor firm in 1985, which he renamed and formed as a corporation in 1999.
 From 2009 to 2016, Barron’s Magazine named him one of its “Top 100 Independent Financial Advisors.”
 His son Kevin Grimes has since taken his place on Barron’s rolls and was No. 19 on the 2019 list.
 Also in 2019, the younger Grimes was No. 4 for Massachusetts in the publication’s top financial advisor rankings by state.

 Grimes & Company Client Types and Minimum Account Sizes